Gilgamech/CrudRest/README.md

     - The Everyone keyword is used to control access for all users, including not logged in.
     - So if you specify that Everyone can GET, and you can only POST, then you'll be able to both GET and POST.
 5. Notes may contain user-specified data, but some functions (currently only load balancer) use them to store data too, so don't remove what you didn't add.
+6. Data is populated from one of several Actions, then served as part of a GET request.

 ## URI source